 States and transitions

-initial_state- Where every settlement startsterminal_states- Success end states (e.g.FINALIZED)failure_states- Failure end states (e.g.ROLLED_BACK,TIMED_OUT)transitions- Allowed state changes.
-The engine only permits transitions defined here.
+states- All possible states in the workflowinitial_state- Where every settlement startsterminal_states- Success end states (e.g.FINALIZED)failure_states- Failure end states (e.g.ROLLED_BACK,TIMED_OUT)transitions- Allowed state changes.
+The contract only permits transitions defined here.

 Actions